UK Treasury chief: Tax cuts must wait for inflation to fall

 Hunt said Britain will scrap Solvency II, an EU rule that sets out how much money insurers must hold in reserve.
 Hunt said easing the restriction could unlock up to 100 billion pounds ($124 billion) in investment over a decade for big infrastructure and clean energy projects.

-Critics said Hunt’s speech lacked specifics.
+Business groups welcomed the tone of Hunt’s speech but said it lacked specifics.
+Confederation of British Industry chief Tony Danker said it provided “a strong framework for growth,” though Shevaun Haviland of the British Chambers of Commerce said there was “very little meat on the bones” of Hunt’s vision.

 Opposition Labour Party economy spokeswoman Rachel Reeves said the Conservatives, in power since 2010, “have no plan for now, and no plan for the future.”